starswan/code-retreat/Learnings.md

-Learnings from session one:
+# Learnings from session one:

 we tried 'mob programming' with 4 participants, however VS Code (the chosen pairing tool) only has a single cursor which made code collaboration difficult in a group.

 The group spent a long time 'storming' so the 2x45 minute sessions became 1x90 minute session - meaningful work started around the 30 minute mark

-VS Code didn't always put everyone on the same tab - so sometimes conversations were confusing as xsome group members were discussing a tab view whilst other members of the group were looking at a different tab - think there is a 'follow' option to fix this.
+VS Code didn't always put everyone on the same tab - so sometimes conversations were confusing as some group members were discussing a tab view whilst other members of the group were looking at a different tab - think there is a 'follow' option to fix this.

 The second test written (3 in a line) was given the wromg expectation - the group focussed on one rule (staying alive) whilst